 Our laboratory focuses on utilizing systems level approaches to uncover pathways that regulate melanin production in human skin, and chemoresistance in melanoma tumors.
-Work in our laboratory can be divided into two areas: (1) Understanding the mechanisms that control melanoma cell resistance to DNA damage; (2) identifying novel pathways that control the production and trafficking of melanin in the human epidermis.
+Work in our laboratory can be divided into two areas: (1) Understanding the mechanisms that control melanoma cell drug resistance; (2) identifying novel pathways that control the production and trafficking of melanin in the human epidermis.
 Our research is currently funded by the National Institute of Health and the American Cancer Society.

 The Graduate Program and How to Apply